HunterKart/proficiency-faculty-evaluation/docs/prd.md

 **Story 1.6a: Bulk Import Validation & Feedback**

--   **As a** Super Admin, **I want** to upload a user CSV file and receive clear validation feedback, **so that** I know if my file is correctly formatted before processing.
+-   **As an** Admin or Super Admin, **I want** to upload a user CSV file and receive clear validation feedback, **so that** I know if my file is correctly formatted before processing.
 -   **Acceptance Criteria:**
-    1. The Super Admin dashboard has an interface for uploading a user data file for a specific university.
+    1. The **Admin dashboard** and the **Super Admin dashboard** must have an interface for uploading a user data file for a specific university.
     2. A downloadable CSV/Excel template is provided to ensure correct data format.
     3. The system validates the uploaded file for structural correctness.
     4. The system provides clear, user-centric, row-specific error feedback for any invalid data (e.g., "_Row 15: Duplicate School ID - A user with this School ID already exists for this university.
 Each user must have a unique ID._").

 **Story 1.6b: Asynchronous Import Processing**

--   **As a** Super Admin, **I want** a validated user CSV file to be processed as a background job, **so that** the import doesn't time out or degrade system performance.
+-   **As an** Admin or Super Admin, **I want** a validated user CSV file to be processed as a background job, **so that** the import doesn't time out or degrade system performance.
 -   **Acceptance Criteria:**
-    1. After a file is successfully validated, the Super Admin can initiate the import process.
+    1. After a file is successfully validated, the Admin or Super Admin can initiate the import process.
     2. The import runs as an asynchronous job using the RQ worker.
     3. A successful import creates records in the `users` table and assigns appropriate roles via the `user_roles` table.
     4. New users are created with a default password based on their university-issued ID.
-    5. The Super Admin receives a notification upon completion of the import.
+    5. The **user who initiated the import** (either Admin or Super Admin) receives a notification upon completion of the import.

 **Story 1.7: Backup and Recovery Strategy**